 The following items may be useful if you want to experiment or build one yourself:-

-If you are interested in supporting the project, buying both the
+If you are interested in supporting the project, purchasing any

-above items entitles you to free future updates plus a discount
+of the above items entitles you to free future updates plus a

-from the other items below should you choose to buy them later.
+discount from the other items below should you choose to buy them

-*Some downloadable files are held on the pCloud.com storage site due to website restrictions, so don't be alarmed if you see a prompt from pCloud.
+* Some downloadable files are held on the pCloud.com storage site due to website restrictions, so you may see a prompt from pCloud.
 If there are problems downloading, check your computer is not blocking access to pCloud, or contact me via the email address below.